Yvitex/Obsidian_Notes/Computer Science/WebApp/Backend/Internet Backbone.md

 Those lines are submarine [[cables]] made of [[Fiber Optic Cable]]
 ![[Pasted image 20220903171945.png]]

-These things are [[IP Adress]] of computer connected with one another
+These things are [[IP Address]] of computer connected with one another

 We could actually use a [[Network Commands]] on linux or [[Windows]]
 ```shell